tlongmx4/light-cone/README.md

 The `1, 1, 0, 0` case is the one that matters most.
 It only lands on the cone if the minus sign sits on the time term, so a sign error in the interval shows up there immediately.

+There is a second check that runs continuously.
+Every sphere is classified *after* being boosted, so if a color changes while the slider moves, the transform is wrong.
+Invariance is not asserted anywhere in the code.
+It either holds on screen or it does not.

 ## Roadmap

-- Lorentz boost, with the axes tilting under velocity while the cone stays fixed
+- Tilted axes, so the moving observer's coordinate grid is drawn scissoring toward the cone rather than only the events moving
-- A velocity slider, with the interval displayed before and after the boost as a live invariance check
+- The interval printed on screen before and after the boost, as a numeric companion to the visual check
 - Worldlines through the cone
-- Orthographic toggle, so the 45 degree walls can be read off the axes without perspective distortion
+- Perspective toggle, since orthographic is currently permanent
+- Click to place events instead of hardcoding them

 ## License